magicmonty/autotest4delphi/README.markdown

 An example project lies in the examples directory.
 I usually replace the ConsoleTestRunner with a modified XMLTestRunner, which outputs a NUnit compatible XML.
-I took the XMLTestRunner from [DelphiXtreme](http://http://delphixtreme.com/wordpress/?page_id=8) for this task.
+I took the XMLTestRunner from [DelphiXtreme](http://http://delphixtreme.com/wordpress/?page_id=8) for this task and modified it to the needs.

 The Test procject will be compiled with